Places to Visit

 Argentina is famous for many things including its steak and Malbec, the Tango and of course horse riding and Estancias.
 If horses aren't for you then there are trekking opportunities for a range of different levels, as well as mountaineering, kayaking, mountain biking and white water rafting.

-All flights from the UK to Patagonia Argentina go via Buenos Aires - and what a wonderful city to see en route.
+All flights to Patagonia Argentina go via Buenos Aires - and what a wonderful city to see en route.
 Within Patagonia Argentina there are several airports you can use, including: (from north to south) Neuquen (NQN), San Carlos de Bariloche (BRC), Esquel (EQS), El Calafate (FTE), Ushuaia (USH).

 See our guide for more information on flights to Patagonia and the airports in Patagonia.

 If you're coming from Chilean Patagonia and travelling by car/bus the most popular crossing points are:

 - The Dorotea Pass (connecting from Puerto Natales to Rio Turbio (and on to El Calafate) and a common trip for people wanting to trek around El Chalten AND Torres del Paine).
 It's a 5 hour bus journey from Puerto Natales across the border to El Calafate.

 - The River Jeinemeni Pass (from Chile Chico in the Aysen region to Los Antiguos and the town of Perito Moreno (not to be confused with the glacier, some 500km to the south)

 - Futaleufu Pass connects Futaleufu in Los Lagos region of Chile to Los Cipreses (and on to Trevelin and Esquel)

 - The Cruce Andino provides a great option for connecting from Puerto Montt and Puerto Varas to Bariloche, using the Perez Rosales pass